Best Self Discovery Books

 Man’s search for meaning - Viktor E. Frankl

 I first came across this book during an episode of the excellent ‘Blindboy’ podcast.
-It was another of those lockdown books to read when you feel lost in life that helped me reassess my life and the direction I was going in.
-Sometimes
+It was another of those lockdown books to help you find your purpose in life and helped me reassess the direction I was going in.

 This is a short but extraordinary life-changing book.
 Already practising as a psychiatrist before he was deported to the concentration camps, Frankl survives four of them but loses his wife, parents and brother.
 The book is divided into two parts - his experiences in the death camps and how they influenced his theories, in particular how a human could survive and endure these conditions.
 A persons mental health couldn’t tested in a harsher environment.
 And the second part where he expounds on what he calls logotherapy.
 In short, his theory is that the primary purpose of life is man's search for meaning, which can be found from three sources - Purposeful work, love, and courage in the face of suffering.